6 ways to live your homeschool life on purpose

 What is an education anyway?

-5. Too many activities do not make life more meaningful.
+5. Too many activities does not make life more meaningful.

 Never was this more of a reminder than when life slowed dramatically in Ghana.